Greg Poehler

-Gregory Milmore Poehler (/ˈpoʊlər/ POH-lər; born 11 October 1974) is an American actor, comedian, producer, writer, and attorney.
+Gregory Milmore Poehler (/ˈpoʊlər/ POH-lər; born October 11, 1974) is an American actor, comedian, producer, writer, and attorney.
 He created and starred in the Swedish sitcom Welcome to Sweden.

 Early life

-Poehler was born in Boston and raised in Burlington, Massachusetts.
+Poehler was born in Boston and raised in the suburb of Burlington.
 He is the son of high school teachers Eileen Frances (née Milmore) and William Grinstead Poehler.
 His older sister is actress and comedian Amy Poehler.
 Poehler earned a Bachelor of Arts from Boston College in 1996 before attending the Fordham University School of Law, where he earned a Juris Doctor.
 He was admitted to the New York and Massachusetts bar associations and the United States Federal Courts for the Southern District of New York and the Fourth Circuit Court of Appeals.
 Finding success as a comedian, he left his day job as a lawyer to pursue a full-time career in show business, in large part influenced by his sister.

 In 2006, Poehler graduated from Stockholm University with a masters in European intellectual property law.